How to Lead a Multi-Generational Nursing Workforce

 Another nursing study released by the American Association of Critical-Care Nurses in 2022 found that many nurses leave hospitals due to burnout from long hours, while others walk away because of rigid schedules.
 The insight from this study underscores a critical truth within the nursing profession: the need for flexible scheduling transcends age and experience levels.

-1. Encourage Open Communication
+1. Intergenerational Nurse Communication

-Effective communication is critical in nursing, especially when leading a multigenerational team.
+Effective communication is critical in nursing, especially when leading a multi-generational team.
 Nurse leaders must optimize communication across generational lines to ensure safe, efficient patient care and smooth resolution of administrative issues.
 One of the most impactful ways to improve communication is by personalizing messages to align with each generation's preferences.2

 For instance, Baby Boomers may respond better to voicemail messages, while Gen Z nurses are more likely to engage with text messages.
 Understanding these preferences and adjusting communication methods for each generation can foster better engagement and reduce misunderstandings.2